Black British people: Racism

 In the 1970s and 1980s, black people in Britain were the victims of racist violence perpetrated by far-right groups such as the National Front.
 During this period, it was also common for Black footballers to be subjected to racist chanting from crowd members.
+Opposition to interracial marriage remained significant throughout the 1980s, but negative attitudes towards Black and Asian people generally declined by the mid-1990s.